 - Start by pouring the ale into a saucepan.
 To keep it from ‘exciting’ (foaming up), angle the saucepan and gently pour the ale down the side into the pan.

-- Gently heat until it comes to a boil, before lowering the heat and simmering for a few minutes.
+- Gently heat until it comes to a boil, then lower the heat straight away and let simmer for a few minutes.

 - In these few minutes, whisk together the yolks and sugar.

-- Lower the heat even more and add in the yolks and sugar to the ale.
+- Remove from the heat, let sit for a few minutes to bring the heat down, then add in the yolks and sugar to the ale.

 - Stir in the butter until fully mixed in.